DWLRAVMS September 11, 2018 Meeting Minutes

 Following an open discussion Commander Martinez made a motion to allocate $200.00 from the treasury to support this project with needed materials such as posters and supplies to ensure a successful campaign.
 A second was made by Guy Sumrall.
 A unanimous vote was heard from all.

 Commander Martinez mentioned the plan developing for the Veteran’s Day celebration.
-The activities will be similar to last year with the addition of the Del Webb resident’s ‘Let’s Sing’ group entertaining the residents with a few patriotic songs.
+The activities will be similar to last year, with the addition of the Del Webb resident’s ‘Let’s Sing’ group entertaining residents with a few patriotic songs.
 More details will evolve as time progresses.
-Any member who would like to be recognized by carrying their service flag please contact Jerry Hufford for further details.
+Any member who would like to be recognized by carrying their service flag, please contact Jerry Hufford for further details.

 Commander Martinez mentioned to opportunity for the community to receive a Flag Pole from the Homeowner’s Association.
 Details are still being worked out and future announcements will be forthcoming.

 Commander Martinez mentioned the option of raising the dues starting in January.
-Currently the dues is $20.00…the suggestion is to raise it to $25.00.
+Currently, dues are $20.00.
+The suggestion was made to raise it to $25.00.
 It was also suggested the membership think about making the dues $30.00 which would include a cap.
 Following much discussion on the topic, it was decided to table the discussion to a later meeting.

 In his closing remarks, Commander Martinez read a short paragraph encouraging each of us to remember those affected by the September 11th attacks in New York and Washington.

 The 50/50 drawing winner was Phil Arapallo.